 When to Seek Professional Help:

-- When experiencing ongoing sleep difficulty.
+- When experiencing ongoing sleep difficulty (more than 2 weeks).

 - Consistently have a reduced ability to perform daytime activities.

 *Call your Primary Care or Behavioral Health provider if you are experiencing any of the symptoms listed above.

 - Army Public Health Center COVID-19 communication products:

 - The Military Health System Nurse Advice Line is available 24/7 by phone, web chat, and video chat.
 Call 1-800-874-2273 option #1